 Figure 6.
 The relation between cluster mass and mass-weighted iron abundance (upper) and oxygen abundance (lower), at different ranges of radius and redshift are shown for AGN and CSF simulations.
-Solid lines are the AGN best-fit relations as described by Eq.
-(7) with the parameters reported in Table 3, while the shaded areas specify the 68.3% confidence regions.
-The dashed lines represents median relations obtained from the CSF run.
+Solid lines are the AGN best-fitting relations as described by equation (7) with the parameters reported in Table 3, while the shaded areas specify the 68.3 per cent confidence regions.
+The dashed lines represent median relations obtained from the CSF run.